Opportunities From: City of Madison Volunteering

 Program: Conservation & Park Stewardship

 Join us for a rewarding day outdoors as we work together to care for our beautiful parks.
-Under the guidance of our workday leader, you will collect seeds from native plants and assist with a variety of other seasonal tasks.
+Under the guidance of our workday leader, you will assist with a variety of seasonal tasks.
 No experience is necessary.
-We will provide instruction on plant identification, seed collection techniques, and how this work supports our restoration efforts.
+Visit hoytpark.org for monthly details.
+We will provide instruction on each task and how this work supports our restoration efforts.
 This activity may involve walking off trail and moving through tall vegetation.
 Volunteers should wear sturdy shoes and long sleeves and pants and bring work gloves.

 What to bring: